romanmatv/travelers-rest-bulk-mod/CustomItems/Example/StepByStepGuide.md

 ### Recipe id
 - a **UNIQUE** number for this recipe
-  - NOTE: these examples have the recipe and the items with the same value but it does not matter if they do or do not match.
+  - NOTE: these examples have the recipe and the items with the same value; but, it does not matter if they do or do not match.
+  - if you leave it 0 and tell the mod to assign ids it can assign unique ids after recipes with ids are assigned

 ### recipeGroup
 - where this recipe should be grouped: (None/Food/Drink/Wood/Stone/Metal)

 ### itemId
 - the unique id of the item this recipe will create
+  - if you leave this id as 0 the mod will lookup for a MODDED item with the matching name (the game using english and spanish for item names so for built in game items only use their ids please)

 ### outputAmount
 - the number of items to have the recipe created